cogini/mix_deploy/README.md

 This module generates scripts which help deploy an Erlang release, handling tasks such as creating initial directory structure, unpacking release files, managing configuration, and starting/stopping.
-It supports deployment to the local machine, bare-metal servers or cloud servers using e.g.
+It supports deployment to the local machine, bare-metal servers, or cloud servers using e.g.
 [AWS CodeDeploy](https://aws.amazon.com/codedeploy/).

 It supports releases created with Elixir 1.9+